 You know that salt pan in Bolivia that everyone loves to take a fun and catchy photo at?
 Well, there is one in Botswana too!
 The Makgadikgadi Pan is situated in north-eastern Botswana and is one of the largest salt flats in the world!

-- Guide Books: We use a lot of guide books when we travel.
-Our personal favorite for travel is Lonely Planet Botswana.
+Sometimes it’s nice just to have a real book in your hands when traveling.
+We recommend picking up a Lonely Planet to get you through the wireless nights.
 Are you going on safari in Botswana?
 We always carry our Robert’s Southern Africa Bird Book and a good mammal guide.

 Are you ready to put Botswana on your travel radar?